 DOE notes that experience rates may decrease over time since returns from experience about a single technology may diminish over time.
 As part of its sensitivity analysis, DOE included models that derive an experience rate based on different time periods, which may reflect such a "flattening" of the experience curve across time, as well as a model with an explicit term that incorporates "flattening."
-DOE notes that learning rates may decrease over time since returns from learning about a single technology may diminish over time.
-These fits usually incorporate the decrease in learning through a variable representing time.
-DOE includes in the suite of modeling results for learning in this analysis models that do and do not reflect such a "flattening" of learning across time; however, the models near the middle range of estimates in their analysis do reflect this effect.
+These models usually incorporate the decrease in learning through a variable representing time.
+DOE includes in the suite of modeling results for learning in this analysis models that do and do not reflect such a "flattening" of learning across time; however, the models near the middle range of estimates in its analysis do reflect this effect.
 DOE will continue to explore the basis and the appropriateness of incorporating for compounding changing learning effects for future rulemaking analyses.

 For the NIA, DOE also analyzed two sensitivity cases that use a price trend based on an exponential in time extrapolation of refrigeration equipment PPI data.
 Because cumulative shipments for refrigerators can be fit to an exponential function of time for long time periods, the experience curve formulation and an exponential in time extrapolation of PPI data provide mathematically very similar price trend forecasts in many cases.
 In addition to the default price trend, the NIA considered a high price decline case and a low price decline case.
-See section IV.G.3 for further discussion seeking public input.
+See section IV.G.3 for further discussion.

+In recognition of the uncertainty regarding estimation of the future product price trends, DOE will continue to review the relevant literature and seek to continually improve and refine its methodology through research, enhancements to its models and by seeking public input.
 DOE will also work to ensure the robustness of its data sets as a means to ensure the reliability of its projections.

-In recognition of the uncertainty regarding estimation of the future product price trends, DOE will continue to review the relevant literature and seek to continually improve and refine its methodology through research, enhancements to its models and by